distri/dust/game_state.coffee.md

 Returns the added object.

-You can add arbitrary `entityData` and the engine will make it into a `GameObject`
+You can add arbitrary `entityData` and the engine will construct it by class name based on the registered constructors.

 >     engine.add
 >       x: 50